Empowering Conservation Storytellers

 Paradise, re-explored

 The work of Sāmoan-Japanese artist Yuki Kihara reclaims the work of Paul Gauguin’s from a Fa’afafine (Sāmoa’s ʻthird gender’) perspective.
-This year, Kihara became the second New Zealander of Pacific descent to be invited to global Biennales.
+In 2021, Kihara became the second New Zealander of Pacific descent to be invited to global Biennales.

 Travel restrictions due to the pandemic meant that attendees from Aotearoa and across the globe would not have access to the international exhibition.